MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-migration-issues.md

  You'll need to either duplicate or split the Dataverse environment.

-## Misshaped environments

-Environments are considered misshaped if the following conditions apply:
+## Environment type requirements

+The following are the required environment types needed before migrating:

- - If you don't have any Sandbox standalone environments, you'll need to create one for validation migration.
+ - If you don't have any Sandbox standalone environments, you'll need to create one to validate the migration.
  - If you have multiple Production standalone environments, one of the environments can be migrated.
 Reach out to Microsoft Support to mark the other environments as sandboxes.

-These conditions will need to be addressed before migrating.

 ## Teams Integration